wpquads/quick-adsense-reloaded/readme.txt

 * Fix: Fix css issue on admin notice
 * Fix: Ad Check Highlight button color not readable - css fix
 * Fix: wrong amount of max ads limit when AMP ads are used
+* Fix: Make sure AdSense ads are injected only in the main query

 = 1.4.4 =